demofl-io/demofl.io/README.md

-# SE Demo Story
+# Demofl.io

 This extension aims to make life as an SE (Sales / Solutions Engineer) easier but also to make demos more attractive to prospects.

 # Features
 - Easily copy/paste demo flows
+- Customize logos and theme
 - On the fly slide creation
 - Choose a color theme for the generated slides
-- Include Personnas in those user stories (profile cards)
+- Include Personas in those user stories (profile cards)
 - Grouped tabs

-# History
+# Value
-The original version was built by me for a my former employer, this is a new version, build from scratch with experience and feedbacks (and cleaner code).
+- Save time when building demos
+- Re-use your previous work and adapt it
+- Better demos with your story and personas

 # To Do
-UI to build the flow
+- UI to build the flow
+- More theme functionalities

 # Dev Build
 ```bash